dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 - **Customer segment:** Do Platinum-tier customers from Case Study 2 have shorter intervals than Silver?
 If so, purchase frequency might be a better predictor of customer value than total spend.
 - **Time period:** Has the repurchase cycle gotten shorter or longer over the years?
 A tightening cycle could indicate growing engagement.
 A widening cycle could be an early churn indicator across the customer base.

-These are questions for the remaining deliverables in this case study and for the genre-focused case studies that follow.
+These are questions for the remaining deliverables in this case study.

 ---